-Imagine trying to access digital content or technology, but the interface is so cluttered, confusing, or poorly designed that it’s nearly impossible to use.
+Imagine trying to access digital content, but the interface is so cluttered, confusing, or poorly designed that it’s nearly impossible to use.
 For many people with disabilities, this is an all-too-common experience.
-That’s when accessibility comes in.
+That’s where accessibility comes in.

-But how exactly do we define accessibility in the context of digital design?
+But how exactly does one define accessibility in the context of digital design?

 Bonus: Meeting accessibility standards will also indirectly help your SEO